rivlon/fhj.swengs2019.Bartendr/README.md

 # Bartendr
-A spring boot application intended as an encyclopaedia to look up drinks and recommended places.
+###### A spring boot application intended as an encyclopaedia to look up drinks and recommended places.

+This Application was built as part of a study course at FH JOANNEUM Graz (UAS) called Software Engineering Selective in the bachelor's programme Information Management.

-Team Members:
+# Team Members:

 * @GregorFernbach
 * @heiderst16
 * @sweiland

-Work Load Distribution
+# Work Load Distribution:

 * CRUD user entity: Gregor Fernbach
 * CRUD drink entitiy: Stefan Heider